enheit/jessie-and-friends/prepare-changes-to-be-commited.md

 Good job.
 Modification dissaper.

+As you can see, we can rely on Git and its tracking capabilities.
+Whenever we want to get some infromation of the current state of the project we can ask Git to provide us this infromation.
+The more commands we know, the wider the range of interaction with Git.

+We made changes to the file and asked Git to show them to make sure that nothing more was changed.
+And you made sure that everything is exactly right.

-In the next section we will make a commit of our staged changes.
-Let's go!
+So, in the next chapter we will create a commit of our staged changes and finally create a tennis ball for Jessie